-Hot Pepper Jelly Cheese Brick – It’s delicious and easy to make!
+This Hot Pepper Jelly Cheese Brick is delicious and easy to make!
 A perfect appetizer for your Thanksgiving or Holiday celebration.

 I still cannot believe Thanksgiving is the next week!

-Even thought I am very excited I’m starting to feel the holidays stress.
+Even though I am very excited, I’m starting to feel the holidays stress.
 So many things to do and so little time.
-The past Sunday we went to the mall and Santa is already there.
+We went to the mall the past Sunday, and Santa was already there.
 That made me realize that I’m so far behind.
-I have not even begun to see the clothes that my kids are going to wear for our Christmas photo.
-Not to mention that I’d love to lose like 10 lbs before the picture is taken….hahahaha.
+I have not even begun to see the clothes my kids will wear for our Christmas photo.
+Not to mention that I’d love to lose 10 lbs before the picture is taken…. hahaha.
 Yeap, I’m a dreamer!

-Back home this appetizer is always present in every party.
-Actually If I don’t see it on the table I kind of think: What is wrong with this people?
+Back home, this appetizer is always present at every party.
+If I don’t see it on the finger food table, I think: What is wrong with these people?
 I’m totally kidding (but not really).

 This time I added a kick to my original recipe with a few dashes of Tabasco.
-I’m happy to say that this flavor combination worked out wonderfully… Sweet, sour and heat is a real fiesta in your mouth!
+I’m happy to say that this flavor combination worked out wonderfully… Sweet, sour, and hot is a real fiesta in your mouth!
 Of course, the level of heat can be adjusted to your personal taste.
-I just added enough to intensified the flavors without making my guests cry or sweat.
+I just added enough to intensify the flavors without making my guests cry or sweat.

-If you want to served this delicious appetizer in a more sophisticated way bake a few mini tartlets … they are to die for!
+If you want to serve this delicious appetizer more sophisticatedly, bake a few mini tartlets … they are to die for!

-I didn’t added pectin.
+I didn’t add pectin.
 Please don’t underestimate the power of simmering and time.
-This jelly is just perfect and this is the traditional way we prepare it in Venezuela.
+This jelly is just perfect, and this is the traditional way we prepare it in Venezuela.

-The beauty of this recipe is that you can prepare the jelly days in advance so your work can be cut down the day of the event.
-Simply jar the jelly and store in the refrigerator for up to three weeks.
-I seriously doubt it going to last that long.
-Once you try it you’ll never buy the store-bought version again.
+The beauty of this recipe is that you can prepare the jelly days in advance so your work can be cut down on the day of the event.
+Simply jar the jelly and store it in the refrigerator for up to three weeks.
+I seriously doubt it is going to last that long.
+Once you try it, you’ll never buy the store-bought version again.

 - 1 cups of sugar